hannahberg/ColloquiumBingo/README.txt

 	- Removed banner (so it's not so obvious on laptop screens)
 	- New phrase added "Speaker insults others in their field."
 	- Removed phrase "Train rattles colloquium room."

+Update 3 (For Fri.
+3/5/15):
+       3/5/15:
+       - Removed Professor's names from squares.
+       - Added "Sponsored Ads"
+       - Added/removed some phrases.